sanidhya711/text-on-gif/README.md

 &nbsp;

-# Gif Height And Width
+# Number of frames in Gif, Gif Height And Gif Width
-*Gif's width and height are unalterable*
+*these properties are unalterable*
-You can access the gif's width and height using "await gif.width" and "await gif.height;" respectively where gif is a *TextOnGif object*.
+You can access the gif's width and height using "await gif.width" and "await gif.height" respectively where gif is a *TextOnGif object*.

+number of frames in the gif can be accessed by using "await gif.noOfFrames" .
 &nbsp;
 #
 > # Reason for Using Class Structure: